 Don't you ever speak to me again you pig.
 Lynn.

-I ripped the letter up and threw it into the bin, wondering what a man would think of a girl who could write a letter like that to his son?
-As I was leaving the hospital, I thought I had better go to see Kathy to break the bad news about the accident and I hoped the news wouldn't upset her too much.
+I ripped the letter up and threw it into the bin wondering what a man would think of a girl who could write a letter like that to his son?
+As I was leaving the hospital I thought I had better go to see Kathy to break the bad news about the accident.
+I hoped the news wouldn't upset her too much.

-When Kathy's mother was alive, I often walked around to the back, gave a quick knock and walked into the kitchen.
-But now I always rang the front door bell, and if Kathy or her sister didn't invite me in, it meant that their father was at home.
+When Kathy's mother was alive I often walked around to the back, gave a quick knock and walked into the kitchen.
+But now I always rang the front doorbell and if Kathy or her sister didn't invite me in it meant that their father was at home.
 I told Kathy the news at her door and felt surprised because Kathy was not as upset as I expected her to be.
 I didn’t stay long and as I left I noticed my brother Carl walking up the road with Jackie.
 Carl stopped when he saw me and sat on a garden wall waiting for me to drive away.
-I pretended that I had not seen him and smiled to myself as I got into her car and set off home.
+I pretended that I had not seen him and smiled to myself as I got into my car and set off home.